 Squeezing down on the brake lever just slightly activates the regenerative brake.
-Pulling further will also activate the disc brake.
+Pulling further will also engage the disc brake.

 In case of an emergency — or if you really just like riding with only one foot firmly planted on the scooter — there is a third brake available.

-While we don’t expect to have to use the foot brake during normal use, we commend Levy for throwing this backup system on — in case something goes wrong with the primary brakes on the scooter, you won’t be in trouble.
+While we don’t expect to have to use the foot brake during regular use, we commend Levy for throwing this backup system on.
+If something goes wrong with the primary brakes on the scooter, you won’t be in trouble.

-Though the Levy has no suspension, their pneumatic tires provide a good, stable ride.
+Though the Levy has no suspension, its pneumatic tires provide a good, stable ride.
 Even on rough patches of road — the scooter doesn’t jackhammer your joints or brain.

 Comparable scooters such as the Segway Ninebot ES2, which have dual suspension, but solid tires don’t provide as good of damping as the Levy.

-The battery pack can be swapped out of the scooter in under 10 seconds by flipping open the hinged display console and sliding in the 3.3 lb, 19″ battery.
+The battery pack can be swapped out of the scooter in under 10 seconds by flipping open the hinged display console and sliding in the 3.3 lb, 19-inch long battery.

 Keyed slots in the battery compartment ensure that battery installation is easy and fool-proof.